davefrancese/parsley-soup/README.md

 };
 ```

-- save file in directory called config and name the file dev.js
+- save file in a directory called config and name the file dev.js